 Campers are being expected to conduct some pre-camp health screening in an effort to know that campers are arriving at camp healthy.

 Campers will be assigned to a consistent small group.
 That small group will do everything together including sleeping in a cabin, sitting together at meals and worship, and participating in group activities.
-For now, the recommendation is for less than 10 campers per small group.
-That small group will function much like a family, with no requirement for social distancing.
+That small group will function much like a family, with no requirement for physical distancing.
 Although, campers will be asked to honor an alternating, head to toe, sleeping arrangement.

-Social distancing between small groups will be expected during large group gatherings.
+Physical distancing between small groups will be expected during large indoor group gatherings.

-Our dining hall capacity has been reduced to allow for social distancing between tables.
-Campers will be served their meals as always, but there will be no self-serve items or salad bar.
+In our dining hall, campers will be served their meals as always, but there will be no self-serve items or salad bar.
+Cabin groups will sit together.
+Indoor capacity restrictions have been lifted for camps.
 Food service staff are required to wear masks.
+Cloth face coverings are required as campers move around the dining hall, but not while seated at their tables.

-Seamless bandanas are being provided to all campers, counselors and staff to be used as a face covering if deemed necessary.
-Masks will be laundered as needed.
+Cloth face coverings (masks) are being provided to all campers, counselors and staff to be used, if deemed necessary.
+These will be laundered as needed.

 The Health Standards of Care have been updated to include COVID-19.
 In the event a camper, counselor or staff member are determined to be showing common symptoms of COVID-19, they will be isolated and sent home as soon as a transportation can be arranged.